EvictionLab/eviction-lab-website/content/updates/research/us-eviction-filing-patterns-2020/index.md

 _Note: Weekly eviction filings are aggregated across sites tracked by the Eviction Tracking System (ETS) in 2020.
 Historical averages are calculated for the same seven-day periods in previous years.
 The vertical red dashed line in mid-March marks the start of the COVID-19 pandemic.
 The bars in orange mark the two weeks between the CARES Act eviction moratorium and the CDC eviction moratorium when no federal moratorium was in effect._

-Note: Weekly eviction filings are aggregated across sites tracked by the Eviction Tracking System (ETS) in 2020.
-Historical averages are calculated for the same seven-day periods in previous years.
-The vertical red dashed line in mid-March marks the start of the COVID-19 pandemic.
-The bars in orange mark the two weeks between the CARES Act eviction moratorium and the CDC eviction moratorium when no federal moratorium was in effect.

 **Second**, when federal moratoria were not in effect, eviction filings rose dramatically.
 In Figure 1, we see this in the two bars marked in orange: the two weeks between the end of CARES Act coverage and the start of the CDC eviction moratorium.
 In no other week since the start of the pandemic did we observe filings above 68% of historical average.
 For the week of August 30, case filings returned to pre-pandemic levels.
 This increase suggests that many landlords were acutely aware of moratoria and ready to file for eviction as soon as was permitted.

 **Third**, state and local moratoria also reduced filings.
 Cities, counties, and states across the country adopted moratoria, but these policies varied in which tenants were protected and what steps of the eviction process were halted, under what conditions, and for how long.
 In many cities, state or local moratoria temporarily cut eviction filings dramatically.
 This is especially true of sites that suspended the earliest stages of the eviction process, preventing landlords from issuing notices to quit or filing cases in court.
 In these cities, new eviction filings were at or below 12.6% of historical average while their moratoria were in place.
 By contrast, cities that allowed cases to be filed but suspended hearings were less successful in reducing new eviction filings.
 And in Phoenix, which allowed eviction filings and hearings but froze enforcement of eviction orders, total filings rose to 47.8% of average.